sumanyumuku98/CovidAid_V2/README.md

 ## Dataset
 `CovidAID` uses the [covid-chestxray-dataset](https://github.com/ieee8023/covid-chestxray-dataset), [BSTI-dataset](https://www.bsti.org.uk/training-and-education/covid-19-bsti-imaging-database/), [BIMCV](https://bimcv.cipf.es/bimcv-projects/bimcv-covid19/#1590858128006-9e640421-6711), [IIT-KGP](https://ieee-dataport.org/open-access/covid19action-radiology-cxr) for COVID-19 X-Ray images and [chest-xray-pneumonia](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia), [RSNA](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge) dataset for data on Pneumonia and Normal lung X-Ray images.

 More datasets can be added as required by making changes in `data_tools/prepare_covid_data.py` and `data_tools/prepare_data.py`.
-It is recommmended to use 3-class classification as much of the **viral** and **bacterial** pneumonia data is of pediatric patients which induces a bias.
+It is recommmended to use 3-class classification as much of the finer categorization of Pneumonia images into **viral** and **bacterial** categories is only available for pediatric patients ([chest-xray-pneumonia](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)) which induces a bias.
 The above mentioned datasets should be downloaded and placed in the root of this directory.

 ## Getting Started
 ### Installation